How to pay international contractors in Nicaragua [2024]

 Step #1: Classify your workers in Nicaragua

 Complying with Nicaragua's labor laws requires correct worker classification.
-Misclassifying employees as freelancers could result in penalties such as fines, back pay, and, potentially, bans from operating in the country.
+Misclassifying employees as independent contractors could result in penalties such as fines, back pay, and, potentially, bans from operating in the country.
 To determine the appropriate classification, consider the following criteria:

 Contractors